Home & Handicraft

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-Please clearly state age and child’s name on BACK of pictures and Handwriting
+Please clearly state child’s age (on show day) and child’s name on BACK of pictures and Handwriting

 No exhibit is to be shown in this Section which has previously won a prize at Sedgefield Show – such infringement will result in disqualification